MaloofBashir/Quran-Bot-/README.md

 <h3>How to get differnet editions (translations) of Quran and in different languages</h3>

-Users can get the translations of their own choice and the choice of thier own language just by writing one extra paramater ed={value} e.g ed=hi.farooq as shown in images below , here 'hi' represents hindi language and Farooq reprersents the writers name.All the values are written below and as of now we provide 138 editions by different people in different languages ,Thanks to <a href="https://alquran.cloud/">Al Quran API's</a>  for providing free API's and making it possible for us to spread their work , May Allah bless their team <br>
+Users can get the translations of their own choice and the choice of thier own language just by writing one extra paramater ed={value} e.g ed=hi.farooq as shown in images below , here 'hi' represents hindi language and Farooq reprersents the writers name.All the values are written below in a table and as of now we provide 139 editions by different people in different languages ,Thanks to <a href="https://alquran.cloud/">Al Quran API's</a>  for providing free API's and making it possible for us to spread their work , May Allah bless their team <br>
  <img src="https://user-images.githubusercontent.com/44017606/97796436-2043e980-1c38-11eb-9669-031104395899.jpg" alt="" height="500" width="300"><img src="https://user-images.githubusercontent.com/44017606/97796476-87619e00-1c38-11eb-80a8-792c490a2d4e.jpg" alt="" height="600" width="300"> <br>
  <h3>Commonds/Parameters<h3>